Contact Us |

 eligible to apply for Distinction in Research and Creative Works.
 Senior thesis students will be invited to present their work at an

 end-of-the-year departmental forum.
-Department and instructor permission
+Department application, and instructor permission

 for registration.
 Senior thesis application forms are available in the

 English department or may be downloaded from this website.
+Presentations will take place on approximately the last day of classes during the Spring semester.

 While no specific page length governs thesis requirements, research projects will typically not be less than fifty pages excluding bibliography.
 The length of creative projects will be determined by the directing faculty on a case by case basis.